libremfg/rhize-docs/content/deploy/restore/influxdb.md

             restartPolicy: Never
     ```

 1. Apply the job config.
-Check it ran successfully
+Check that it ran successfully

-1. Recreate your InfluxDB deployment and check if it worked via CLI or HTTP.
+1. Re-create your InfluxDB deployment.
+Use the CLI or HTTP to test that it's available.
-1. Remove backup persistent claim and remove its use from the deployment config.
+1. Remove the backup persistent claim and remove its use from the deployment config.